 Finally, installing insulation between the floor joists to give the required levels of insulation should be done with flexible insulation batts and should include a vapour control layer to ensure that moisture flow is restricted down in to the sub-floor void and also that air leakage is avoided, both of which add to the overall moisture content within this area.
 See our article on how to insulate a suspended floor.

-The second option is to completely remove the suspended floor and install a solid floor.
+Another option is to completely remove the suspended floor and install a solid floor.
 This may seem extreme but in some areas of the country the atmospheric humidity is at or above 80% for many months of the year.
 Consequently the moisture levels in the timbers within the floor regularly reach and exceed the critical moisture content threshold of 20%, above which rot can occur, making it impossible to insulate the floor structure without risk to the timber structure.

 In these areas it can often be the heat loss form the floor that keeps the timbers dry enough not to rot and so insulating the floor actually makes the situation worse. since there is much less heat available to dry the timbers.